Emma must work alone, and the Gussman family apparently avoiding her, she sees virtually no one in the house. Do they have something to hide?

 Can Joan come to accept the inheritance that she has always rejected…?

-THE LEGACY OF FOULSTONE MANOR is a dual timeline Gothic mystery set in England between the 1970s and the 1920s, exposing family secrets and the legacy of trauma from the First World War."
+THE LEGACY OF FOULSTONE MANOR is a dual timeline Gothic mystery set in England between the 1970s and the 1920s, exposing family secrets and the legacy of trauma from the First World War.

 While world-famous linguist and archaeologist, Thomas Lourds, is shooting a film that dramatizes his flamboyant life and scientific achievements, satellites spot impossibly ancient ruins along the Spanish coast.
 Lourds knows exactly what it means: the Lost Continent of Atlantis has been found.
 The race is on, and Lourds' challengers will do anything to get there first.

-Whoever controls the Lost Continent will control the world."
+Whoever controls the Lost Continent will control the world.

-The latest Florence Lovelady thriller, set shortly after the bestselling first novel The Craftsman in the chilling, new series from Richard and Judy bestseller Sharon Bolton."
+The Craftsman in the chilling, new series from Richard and Judy bestseller Sharon Bolton.

 As Maggie races the baby to safety, she wonders, why on earth the family risked hiking the mountain in this weather?
 Who were they and who could possibly have killed them?